OVERVIEW

 Education and Technology: Understanding how countries in SSA could leverage education technology to solve existing and emerging educational challenges.
 This will include, but not be limited to, addressing EdTech in contemporary learning spaces, the future of physical classrooms, the digital divide, EdTech, and emergencies (e.g., COVID-19), virtual learning technology, innovative pedagogies, curriculum alignment to technology, and student learning.

-Higher Education Research: Understanding the impact and value of existing research capacity initiatives and what works to make higher education systems relevant and sustainable in Africa; STEM and national development goals, including 21st-century skills.
+Higher Education Research: Understanding the impact and value of existing research capacity initiatives and what makes higher education systems relevant and sustainable in Africa; STEM and national development goals, including 21st-century skills.

-Childcare Patterns: We work on establishing ways to promote quality childcare, especially for the urban poor, and establish the impact of quality childcare on children’s developmental outcomes.
-Our work will also operationalize and prioritize the components of the NCF that heighten child development, particularly among vulnerable children.
+Childcare Patterns: We work on establishing ways to promote quality childcare, especially for the urban poor, and demonstrate its impact on children’s developmental outcomes.
+Our work will also operationalize and prioritize the nurturing care framework (NCF) components that heighten child development, particularly among vulnerable children.
 Under this program, our work will also examine gender roles in childcare, focusing on unpaid care work and its effect on women’s economic empowerment.

-Early care and education (ECE): Establish how to support young children and their families from the prenatal period through the middle school period at age 8.
-We will use an approach that promotes equitable access to a high-quality early childhood experience and consider ways to enhance school readiness as children enter the schooling system at age 4 to ensure schooling success.
+Early Care and Education (ECE): Establishes how to support young children and their families from prenatal to middle school at age eight.
+We will use an approach that promotes equitable access to a high-quality early childhood experience.
+We will consider ways to enhance school readiness as children enter the school system at age four to ensure schooling success.